-Canadians are good citizens when it comes to taxes, with 94 per cent saying they file each and every year, according to a study released on Wednesday by BMO Nesbitt Burns.
+Canadians are good citizens when it comes to taxes, with 94 percent saying they file each and every year, according to a study released today by BMO Nesbitt Burns.
 But it appears we’re also lacking insight when it comes to several key areas of the annual ritual.

-Canadians paid more than $119 billion in income taxes last year, yet when asked about how various investments are treated from a tax perspective, the study found we're falling short on knowledge:
+Need proof?
+When Canadians were asked about their level of knowledge about how various investments are treated from a tax perspective, the study found that:

 - 58 per cent are not sure about how capital gains are taxed